ONGOING PROJECTS

 CETAQUA

-In the context of the Horizon European project ICARIA (Improving ClimAte Resilience of crItical Assets), Jaume Freire will collaborate with CETAQUA on the development of methodologies for damages caused by different climate change risks, such as floods, droughts, heat waves, forest fires and other extreme weather events.
-He will also provide advice and support in the implementation of simulations to assess the economic impact of these natural hazards in the metropolitan area of Barcelona (AMB), using various applied methods.
+In the context of the Horizon European project ICARIA (Improving ClimAte Resilience of crItical Assets), Jaume Freire collaborates with CETAQUA on the development of methodologies for damages caused by different climate change risks, such as floods, droughts, heat waves, forest fires and other extreme weather events.
+As part of the project, macroeconomic impact models have been developed to assess droughts in the Barcelona Metropolitan Area (AMB), and work is underway on developing a methodology for analyzing direct and indirect tangible damages caused by other climate risks (floods, heatwaves, wildfires, and wind), and adapting it to the Metropolitan Area of Barcelona.

 Aggregation and acquisition of information in markets: positive and normative aspects